BaptisteLacroix/pns-algo2-terranumeria/README.md

 docker compose up -d
 ```

-This will pull the necessary Docker images from Docker Hub and start both the frontend and backend services locally.
+This will pull the necessary base Docker images from Docker Hub, build apps on top of them and start both the frontend and backend services locally.

 You can access the application at: [http://localhost:3000](http://localhost:3000)